 "Where'd you get that?
 That's Dad's.
 He's gonna kick your ass for reading that."

 "Are monsters real?"
 Sam demanded.

 "What?
 You're crazy."

 Dean's stomach tied itself in a knot when he realized he couldn't hide the truth this time.
 He sank down onto the bed across from Sam and Mellie and told them what he knew.
 He told them yes, monsters were real and that John Winchester fought them; that he was fighting them right now.
-He admitted Santa wasn't real, though he was fairly certain that one didn't come as a big surprise to either of them.
+He ended up admitting Santa wasn't real too, fairly certain that one didn't come as a big surprise to either of them.

 Mellie remained quiet next to the younger boy, taking in his questions and Dean's answers in unreadable silence.
 Dean's heart broke for the both of them as he spoke.
 He hadn't wanted them to know these things.
 He figured Mellie knew a little something about monsters already, at least the human variety, but he had wanted to keep Sam from ever feeling scared and unsafe and that was exactly what the kid was feeling right now.